 In the good ol’ days when you couldn’t buy a donut at 2am from 7-11 365 days a year, you might often go without food for significant amounts of time.
 This is where your wise old miserly grandmother kicks in and says, “See!
 I told you we’d need all this fat I’ve been collecting!”

 So How Does This Knowledge Help to Break Vicious Eating Habits?

 In my personal experience, I’m now highly conscious of what each bite of food is going to do to my body after it passes my tongue (I’m speaking very broadly here.
 I don’t know every last chemical breakdown of all food products, obviously).

-This helps me when I bite into a chocolate chip cookie (my beloved Arch Nemesis!).
+This helps me when I bite into a chocolate chip cookie (my Arch Nemesis!).
 I say to myself, “Self.
-While that cookie is going to dance a fantastic little jig on your tongue and have amazing mouthfeel, you need to remember that once it goes down the pipe, your body isn’t going to have the same happy-dance your tongue just did.”
+While that cookie is going to taste and feel fantastic on your tongue, you need to remember that once it goes down the pipe, your body isn’t going to be as happy as your taste buds were just then.”

 This is a key point.
 People often don’t want to examine their actions or feelings that coincide with those actions.
 They’re fearful of confronting their weaknesses.
 It’s normal to feel this way, but you’ll always be stuck in a vicious cycle unless you confront these actions and feelings with an objective eye.

 Let Me Describe One of My Last Great Battles That May Illustrate All of This.

 As I mentioned before, a good chocolate chip cookie is easily my favorite treat.
 I particularly love those big, soft coffee shop cookies from the glass case.